chrismiller/PhotoGallery/README.md

 ![kotlin-version](https://img.shields.io/badge/kotlin-1.9.0-orange)

-**Kotlin Multiplatform** project with Compose for Web UI, and Ktor backend.
+**Kotlin Multiplatform** project with Compose HTML for the web UI, and Ktor backend.

-* Web (Compose for Web)
+* Web (Compose HTML)
 * JVM (small Ktor back end service + `Main.kt` in `common` module)

 ### Building
 To run backend you can either run `./gradlew :backend:run` or run `Server.kt` directly.
 After doing that you should then for example be able to open http://localhost:8080/albums in a browser.

-### Compose for Web client
+### Compose HTML client

-The Compose for Web client resides in the `compose-web` module and can be run by invoking `./gradlew :compose-web:jsBrowserDevelopmentRun`
+The Compose HTML client resides in the `compose-web` module and can be run by invoking `./gradlew :compose-web:jsBrowserDevelopmentRun`

 ### Backend code